Education & Training

 For more information about predoctoral fellowships at The Hamner, please contact Human Resources.

 The Hamner's internship program was introduced in 1989 to encourage promising college students to consider careers in the sciences.
 Under the guidance of scientific staff, interns are exposed to various facets of on-going research projects at The Hamner, including literature review, conduct of experiments, data analysis, and interpretation of results.
 Many of the past interns have gone on to earn graduate degrees in toxicology and related fields.
+Availability of internships is based on PI funding.
+Please contact Human Resources to inquire about internship opportunities.

 Cooperative Education Students